Green computing: Algorithmic efficiency

 The efficiency of algorithms affects the amount of computer resources required for any given computing function and there are many efficiency trade-offs in writing programs.
 Algorithm changes, such as switching from a slow (e.g. linear) search algorithm to a fast (e.g. hashed or indexed) search algorithm can reduce resource usage for a given task from substantial to close to zero.
-In 2009, a study by a physicist at Harvard estimated that the average Google search released 7 grams of carbon dioxide (CO₂).
-However, Google disputed this figure, arguing that a typical search produced only 0.2 grams of CO₂.
+In 2009, a study by a physicist at Harvard estimated that the average Google search released 7 grams of carbon dioxide (CO2).
+However, Google disputed this figure, arguing that a typical search produced only 0.2 grams of CO2.

 Resource allocation

 Algorithms can also be used to route data to data centers where electricity is less expensive.
 Researchers from MIT, Carnegie Mellon University, and Akamai have tested an energy allocation algorithm that routes traffic to the location with the lowest energy costs.
-The researchers project up to a 40 percent savings on energy costs if their proposed algorithm were to be deployed.
+The researchers project up to 40 percent savings on energy costs if their proposed algorithm were to be deployed.
 However, this approach does not actually reduce the amount of energy being used; it reduces only the cost to the company using it.
 Nonetheless, a similar strategy could be used to direct traffic to rely on energy that is produced in a more environmentally friendly or efficient way.
 A similar approach has also been used to cut energy usage by routing traffic away from data centers experiencing warm weather; this allows computers to be shut down to avoid using air conditioning.

 Larger server centers are sometimes located where energy and land are inexpensive and readily available.
 Local availability of renewable energy, climate that allows outside air to be used for cooling, or locating them where the heat they produce may be used for other purposes could be factors in green siting decisions.

 Approaches to actually reduce the energy consumption of network devices by proper network/device management techniques have been surveyed Bianzino, et al. The authors grouped the approaches into 4 main strategies, namely (i) Adaptive Link Rate (ALR), (ii) Interface Proxying, (iii) Energy Aware Infrastructure, and (iv) Maximum Energy Aware Applications.